 We perform research and analysis on near-term climate and energy policy as well as long-term technology pathways.

-We focus on informing state-level policy in California, and how California’s policies are affected by and could influence decisions in other states, as well as nationally and internationally.
+We evaluate and inform state-level policy in California and beyond, including how California’s policies provide lessons for other states, as well as national and international decision-making.